CodeBreathing/DMMR/Readme.md

   year={2024}
 }
 ```
-We thank the following repo providing helpful functions in our work.
+We thank the following repositories for providing helpful functions used in our work:
 [MS-MDA](https://github.com/VoiceBeer/MS-MDA)
 [DANN](https://github.com/fungtion/DANN)